vulsdoc/vuls/docs/usage-settings.md

 You can overwrite the default value specified in default section.

 - host: IP address or hostname of target server
+- jumpServer: IP address or hostname with port number of proxy
 - port: SSH Port number
 - user: SSH username
 - keyPath: SSH private key path